Parallel Quantum Algorithm for Hamiltonian Simulation: Introduction

-\item The \textit{quantum walk approach}~\cite{Childs09,BC12,Kothari14} spawned the groundbreaking work~\cite{BCCKS14,BCCKS15} that improves the complexity dependence on $\epsilon$ from $\poly\parens*{1/\epsilon}$ to $\polylog\parens*{1/\epsilon}$.
-This approach mainly applies to simulating a $d$-sparse Hamiltonian $H$, which is an Hermitian matrix with at most $d$ nonzero entries in each row.
-The Hamitonian $H$ is accessed by two oracles: an oracle $\calO_H$ giving the entry $H_{jk}$ according to the index pair $(j,k)$, and an oracle $\calO_L$ giving the column index of the $t^{\text{th}}$ nonzero entry in row $j$ according to $t$ and $j$.
-By approximating $e^{-iHt}$ with a linear combination of Childs' quantum walk operators~\cite{BCK15} (commonly known as the Linear-Combination-of-Unitaries, i.e., LCU algorithm~\cite{CW12}), the quantum walk approach achieves a nearly optimal~\cite{BCK15} query complexity for simulating sparse Hamiltonians accessed by $\calO_H$ and $\calO_L$.
-This technique has also been applied to solving the quantum linear systems problem~\cite{HHL09}, which was originally solved in \cite{CKS17} by phase estimation.
+\item The \textit{LCU (linear combination of unitaries)-based approach}~\cite{CW12} spawned the groundbreaking work~\cite{BCCKS15} that improves the complexity dependence on $\epsilon$ from $\poly\parens*{1/\epsilon}$ to $\polylog\parens*{1/\epsilon}$ (which is also achieved earlier in~\cite{BCCKS14} by fractional queries).
+The idea is to approximate $e^{-iHt}$ with a linear combination of unitaries easier to implement.
+This approach can be used to simulating a $d$-sparse Hamiltonian $H$, which is an Hermitian matrix with at most $d$ nonzero entries in each row.
+The Hamiltonian $H$ is accessed by two oracles: an oracle $\calO_H$ giving the entry $H_{jk}$ according to the index pair $(j,k)$, and an oracle $\calO_L$ giving the column index of the $c^{\text{th}}$ nonzero entry in row $j$ according to $c$ and $j$.

+In particular, combined with Childs' quantum walks~\cite{Childs09,BC12,Kothari14}, this approach achieves a nearly optimal~\cite{BCK15} query complexity for simulating sparse Hamiltonians.
+The LCU technique has also been applied to solving the quantum linear systems problem~\cite{CKS17}, which was originally solved in \cite{HHL09} by phase estimation.

-\item The lower bound of query complexity for sparse Hamiltonian simulation was finally reached by the \textit{quantum signal processing approach}~\cite{LYC16,LC17,LC19}, which provides a new way to transform the eigenvalue of a unitary by manipulating a single ancilla qubit without performing phase estimation.
+\item The lower bound on query complexity for sparse Hamiltonian simulation was finally reached by the \textit{quantum signal processing approach}~\cite{LYC16,LC17,LC19}, which provides a new way to transform the eigenvalue of a unitary by manipulating a single ancilla qubit without performing phase estimation.
 The input model was also generalized beyond sparse matrices by subsequent works on qubitization and block-encoding~\cite{LC19,CGJ19,GSLW19}.\end{itemize}

-Later works~\cite{LC17,HHKL18,LW19,Low19} make further improvements on the complexity dependence on other parameters.
-We particularly note that all of the above approaches for Hamiltonian simulation are \textit{sequential}.
+Later works make further improvements on the complexity dependence on other parameters~\cite{LC17,HHKL18,LW19,Low19,MLC+21}, and the average-case complexity~\cite{ZZS+21}.
+We particularly note that almost all\footnote{ The only exception we know is \cite{HHKL18}.
+The depth complexity of their algorithm for simulating time-dependent lattice Hamiltonians is smaller than the size complexity by an $O(n)$ factor, where $n$ is the number of qubits. } of the above approaches for Hamiltonian simulation are \textit{sequential}.

-\paragraph{Parallel quantum computation}
+\subsubsection{Parallel quantum computation}